 Powering The Challenge

-We built a 3.2kVA railway inverter according to EN50155:2017 norm and with special design for enhanced life expectancy.
+We designed a 3.2kVA railway inverter according to EN50155:2017 standard and with special design for enhanced life expectancy.
 The product featured a 500Vdc input and a configurable output voltage (from 200Vac to 460Vac and from 5Hz to 60Hz), remote controlling signals, alarms, soft-start ramps and RS-232 programming.
 Based on our experience in designing and manufacturing ruggedized 3-phase inverters, we were able to provide a custom product design meeting a tight schedule and reaching competitive NRE costs.

-During the design phase and through follow-up meetings with our customer, we discovered that they wanted to use some contactors and relays between the inverter and the motor to be able to change configuration from Star to Delta so they would have two different motor speeds.
+During the design phase and through follow-up meetings with our customer, we discovered that they wanted to use some contactors and relays between the inverter and the motor to be able to change the configuration from Star to Delta so they would have two different motor speeds.
 We suggested to skip all these components, connect motor directly to the inverter and control the fan speed directly through the inverter output.
 Finally, we modified our initial design to add a control pin to indicate “high speed” or “low speed” so the converter fed the motors with the appropriate voltage and frequency (both programmable), saving costly extra components.